MarioHdzCtu/angular-registry-frontend/README.md

 **Local deployment**

-Before deploying locally you need to update the src/environments/environment.ts file with the following structure:

-`
-export const environment = {
-    server_url: The server IP in which the Angular App is running, if using local can be used with localhost. [http](http://XXXX.XXXX.XXXX.XXXX:XXXX)
-};
-`

-Then create a src/proxy.conf.json with the following content.
+Create a src/proxy.conf.json with the following content to act as nginx reverse proxy.

 `
 {